textcreationpartnership/A03164/README.md

 ##Content Summary##

 #####Body#####

-A most excellent new ballad, of an olde man and his wife which in their olde age and misery sought t
+1. A moſt excellent new Ballad, of an olde man and his wife, which in their olde age and miſery ſought to their owne children for ſuccour, by whom they were diſdained & ſcornfully ſent away ſuccourleſſe, and how the vengeance of God was iuſtly ſhewed vpon them for the ſame.

 #####Back#####
-A most excellent new ballad, of an olde man and his wife which in their olde age and misery sought t **Types of content**
+At London printed for W. B.
+**Types of content**

   * There are 116 **verse** lines!